Oscar-Static-Site/Web/site/src/content/projects/Goapp.md

 # Building a go app.

+All the code can be find in the following [repo](https://github.com/oscar-todo-app/todo-app) in the infra cluster folder.

 After reading and getting through the go books about web apps let's go and let's go further, I wanted to apply my learnings by building something myself.

 ## Demonstration of how the app works